thomasthetechengine/http-home-assistant/README.md

 Format:
 `http://WEBSERVERIP:PORT/ha/:entity/:domain/:servicetype?apikey=YOURAPIKEY`

-Properties of an entiy can also be changed with your service call, example:
+Properties of an entity can also be changed with your service call, example:

 `http://192.168.0.9:30003/ha/switch.plug2/switch/turn_on?apikey=YOURAPIKEY&property=color_temp_kelvin&value=2700`